mark-watson/SwiftAI-book/manuscript/preface.md

 ## Parts of this Book are Specific for macOS and iOS, with some support for Linux

 Swift is a general purpose language that is well supported in macOS, iOS, and Linux, with some support in Windows.
 Here, we cover the use of Swift on macOS and iOS.
 Some of the examples in this book rely on libraries that are specifically available on macOS and iOS like CoreML and the NLP libraries.
-We will also be using TensorFlow for Swift and these examples also work on Linux, as do the examples using SQLite, the Microsoft Azure search APIs, web scraping, and semantic web/linked data.
+Several book examples also work on Linux, such as the examples using SQLite, the Microsoft Azure search APIs, web scraping, and semantic web/linked data.

 ## Code for this Book

 Because of the way the Swift Package Manager works, I organized all book examples that build libraries as separate GitHub repos so the libraries can be easily used in other book examples as well as your own software projects.
 The separate library GitHub repositories are:

--
+- [https://github.com/mark-watson/SparqlQuery_swift](https://github.com/mark-watson/SparqlQuery_swift) - SPARQL Swift library for my Swift AI book.
+- [https://github.com/mark-watson/QuestionAnswering_BERT_swift](https://github.com/mark-watson/QuestionAnswering_BERT_swift) - modification of Apple's question answering demo to use DBPedia.
+- [https://github.com/mark-watson/create_deep_learning_model_swift](https://github.com/mark-watson/create_deep_learning_model_swift) - create CoreML models from training data files.
+- [https://github.com/mark-watson/ShellProcess_swift](https://github.com/mark-watson/ShellProcess_swift) - library for spawning shell processes and capturing output to stdout.
+- [https://github.com/mark-watson/WebScraping_swift](https://github.com/mark-watson/WebScraping_swift) - library for scrapping web sites.
+- [https://github.com/mark-watson/OpenAI_swift](https://github.com/mark-watson/OpenAI_swift) - library for using OpenAI's GPT3 APIs.
+- [https://github.com/mark-watson/Nlp_swift](https://github.com/mark-watson/Nlp_swift) - library that uses pretrained CoreML NLP models.
+- [https://github.com/mark-watson/KnowledgeGraphNavigator_swift](https://github.com/mark-watson/KnowledgeGraphNavigator_swift) - command line Knowledge Graph Navigator tool
+- [https://github.com/mark-watson/KGN](https://github.com/mark-watson/KGN) - SwiftUI based application supporting macOS, iPasOS, and iOS.
+The macOS version is in Apple's app store.

+I suggest cloning all of these GitHub repositories right now so you can have the example source code at-hand while reading this book.

-The github repo for this book is [https://github.com/mark-watson/SwiftAI-book-code](https://github.com/mark-watson/SwiftAI-book-code).
-All of the code examples are licensed using the Apache 2 license *except* the last example which is the personal edition of a [combination iOS and macOS application written using SwiftUI](http://www.knowledgegraphnavigator.com/) that I sell as a commercial product.
-This combination application is licensed under the AGPL version 3 license.
+All of the code examples are licensed using the Apache 2 license.
+You are free to reuse the book example code in your own projects (open source, commercial), with attribution of my copyright and the Apache 2 license.

 Except for the last SwiftUI applications, all sample programs are written as command line utilities.
 I considered using Swift playgrounds for some of the examples but decided that packaging as a combination of libraries and command line utilities would tend to make the example code more useful for your own projects.